 Browsing the menu can be tedious at times.
 So why not let your users reduce the total number of dishes through filters of their choice?
 For instance, your restaurant app can feature a filter which only displays dishes that cost less than $X or a filter which only shows dishes with chicken as the main ingredient.

 What’s the maximum number of people that your restaurant can accommodate at any one given instance?
-Small percentage isn’t it compared to the population in the region.
+A small percentage isn’t it compared to the population in the region.
 Offer a food delivery option through your restaurant app, especially if your menu mainly comprises of fast food.
-Considering pizza alone, 83% franchises offer delivery though an app and only 51% offer dine-in services.
+Considering pizza alone, 83% of franchises offer delivery through an app and only 51% offer dine-in services.
 See the difference?

 Generally, you should offer as many payment options as possible for the ease of your customers.
 If you would be accepting credit or debit cards, you’ll either have to direct users to a merchant site for payment or take necessary security measures, if you do it through your own app.

 This was the biggest project I’ve made so far and CodeIT helped me and our company through it in a perfect way.

 Working with one very skilled project manager and multiple developers and testers with him made our project fly in a very short period of time, and with a super high quality!

 I have worked with CodeIT for over a year now on a complex application development project and they have been excellent.
 They have been flexible with scaling resources up and down as I’ve needed it, their project managers have been extremely responsive and I hear from them every day and never have to wonder where they are as I have with past outsourcing projects.
 Highly recommended if you’re considering outsourcing software development.